 'KPop Demon Hunters' soundtrack holds No. 2 spot on Billboard albums chart

-According to a Billboard preview released Sunday, the album ranked just behind global pop star Taylor Swift's latest studio album, "The Life of a Showgirl," for the third week in a row.
+According to a Billboard preview released Sunday, the album ranked just behind global pop star Taylor Swift's latest studio album, "The Life of a Showgirl," on the Billboard 200 for the fourth week in a row.

 The soundtrack previously topped the chart twice before ceding the No. 1 spot to Swift.